AliK3112/TekkenPresetMaker/README.md

-# Tekken 7 Preset Maker
+# TEKKEN 7 Preset Maker
 A tool that adds a preset entry into the preset costumes binary file `tkdata\list\customize_preset_table_cs_s3.bin`

 ## How to build project